Visiting Eungella safely

 Long distance walking

-- personal locator beacon (PLB)
+- mobile phone and personal locator beacon (PLB)

 - drinking water

 - appropriate clothing and sun protection